-4.1 NHS Circular MEL (1994) 48 on the Standards of Business Conduct for NHS Staff includes strict instructions on the acceptance of gifts and hospitality.
+4.1 NHS Circular MEL (1994) 48 on the Standards of Business Conduct for NHS Staff includes strict instructions on the acceptance of gifts and hospitality from external parties such as patients or companies.
 These Standards are incorporated into the contract of employment of each member of staff.
 Some practices which may be accepted in the private sector are not permitted under the Standards.
 The key points are as follows:

-• GIFTS
+GIFTS